dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

 }
 ```
 ##Adding the logic
 As a first pass, we can move the code from insert_bug.aspx to the Post method.
 Simply by moving to Web API, we can make eliminate some code that is handled for us by Web API.
-One example is thhe following code for logging in is no longer necessary.
+One example is the following code for logging in is no longer necessary.

 ```
 if (username == null